Things to do

 In conjunction with England Athletics there are three additional waymarked routes of 1, 2 and 3 miles.
 These are waymarked with round metal Run England 3,2,1 discs and all start from the totem pole near the Visitor Centre.

 Our specially constructed fitness trail provides a wide variety of exercises options that are ideal for those getting back into exercise, as well as those looking for a more strenuous workout.
-There are 10 exercise stations positioned along a 2 mile route through the forest.
-The course starts with a warm up of approximately half a mile before you reach the first station.
+There are 10 exercise stations positioned along a 2-mile route through the forest.
+The course starts with a warm-up of approximately half a mile before you reach the first station.
 You can either walk or jog between stations depending on your level of fitness and then follow the instructions to perform our suggested exercises which work different areas of your body in turn.
 Use the light, medium or high ratings on the signs to decide on the number of repetitions you could do for each exercise.

 If you are unsure about tackling a new exercise or if you have any general health concerns about using the trail please consult your doctor first.

+Please note, our course is being updated and will be re-launched summer 2021.
+You can still complete sections 1-20 until the full course is launched.
 There is a permanent orienteering course set up in the Forest with a range of courses to suit different abilities.

 An Orienteering Pack, including maps, course card and introductory leaflets is available from the Information Point in the Visitor Centre at a cost of £3.00 per map pack.